Bundy standoff: Continued presence of Bundy supporters

 At a "Patriot Party" after the standoff, supporters were treated to music from Ron Keel, a singer who worked with Black Sabbath for a short while in 1984.

 In late April, Nevada Congressman Steven Horsford contacted Clark County sheriff Doug Gillespie regarding complaints from community members.
 The reported complaints alleged that Bundy militia supporters had established a persistent presence along roads, that they had set up checkpoints for citizens to prove residence, and that they had established an armed presence around churches, a school, and other community locations.
 One local resident said that neighbors on their way to an Easter Sunday church service were greeted by armed militia members, causing some of them not to enter "for fear and disgust of having their church basically held captive."
 According to the Associated Press, Cliven Bundy acknowledged "creating a stir", saying that there may have been weapons in the parking lot, but there were none in the church.

 Las Vegas station KLAS-TV reported that armed protesters had blocked a county road and attempted to prevent a news crew from passing.
 The station also reported that "some poured lighter fluid around our news vehicle while others got physical."
 Bundy says that armed guards screen visitors at his ranch, but says that militia have not set up checkpoints on public property.

 Mike Vanderboegh, a militia leader who remained in Nevada after the standoff, accused Senator Harry Reid of provoking a "civil war" and said not to "poke the wolverine with a sharp stick, Harry, unless you want your balls ripped off."
 Vanderboegh is the author of a novel that allegedly inspired a domestic terror plot and the leader of the Three Percenters Group, which the Anti-Defamation League characterizes as "part of an anti-government extremist movement."

 Media outlets reported on conflict between different factions of Bundy supporters.
 A "wild, paranoid rumor" that Attorney General Eric Holder was preparing a drone strike against them caused Oath Keepers founder Stewart Rhodes to remove his men from the supposed "kill zone."
 In a recorded video, other Bundy supporters talked openly of shooting Rhodes for what they viewed as "desertion" and "cowardice."
 Rhodes later described one situation as "this close from being a gunfight."
 He recounted another situation in which he said a man drew a gun on a member of another militia.

-Esquire has described an assortment of fringe beliefs held by individual Bundy supporters who remained at the ranch: That Barack Obama is "a Muslim Kenyan", that the BLM works for the United Nations, that people born in or after 1980 may be implanted with microchips, and that bar-certified lawyers have sworn allegiance to Britain and regularly have sex with clients.

 Militia members have attempted to crowdfund their continued stay at the Bundy ranch.
 The site GoFundMe took down campaigns by Blaine Cooper and Christopher E. Ferrell.
 According to Nevada representative Steven Horsford, only about 15 armed militia remained as of early June 2014.